 Once you take the oral or written ELPE, your result will be sent to you by email.
 It usually takes 12-14 days for your ELPE submission to be processed; see the EMS Program home page for news about when results will be posted.

 My written ELPE result says I should take a writing course, but I think my writing placement should be higher.
 May I re-take the ELPE?

 Students cannot re-take the ELPE.
 If you feel your EMS placement is incorrect or is going to cause you problems at UCSB, you should discuss this with the Director of the EMS Program or your department’s Graduate Advisor.

 Make sure you know the result of both your oral and written ELPE, as they may differ.
 If your written ELPE result is Exempt, this means we do not recommend any writing skills course for you.
 If your oral ELPE result is Exempt, this means we do not recommend any oral skills course for you.
-However, if you received a result of Exempt on your oral ELPE, and later take the TA Language Evaluation, your placement could change.
-See our TA Evaluation FAQs for more information.
+However, if you received a result of Exempt on your oral ELPE, and later take the ITA Language Evaluation, your placement could change.
+See our ITA Evaluation FAQs for more information.

-When students are placed into EMS/Ling 4 on the basis of the ELPE, a type of tutorial is recommended by one of the EMS faculty.
+When students are placed into LING 4 on the basis of the ELPE, a type of tutorial is recommended by one of the EMS faculty.
 (For example, there may be particular grammatical problems that occurred with some frequency in a written ELPE or an area of pronunciation difficulty that was identified in an oral ELPE).
 Students placed in this course will work individually or in small groups with an instructor on targeted skills.

-If placed in EMS/Ling 4, you should attend the orientation meeting scheduled during the first week of class in order to enroll.
+If placed in LING 4, you should attend the orientation meeting scheduled during the first week of class in order to enroll.
 More information, including the day, time and location of the orientation meeting are available here.